Skip to content

 Not a model with a prompt, but a system with input/output contracts, observable state, model-selection rules, failure handling and handoff to a human.
 Something that runs in production and is debuggable a year later, not something that breaks on the second non-standard case.

-How much does an AI system cost?
+How much does AI systems development cost?

 It depends on the task: number of steps, integrations, control requirements and cost of error.
 We scope a specific process, not "turnkey AI in general".
 A sensible start is a small verifiable loop that shows cost and payoff.